SnehaJoshi11/School_District_Analysis/README.md

 <p>

-After replacing reading and math scores to Nan for the ninth grade at Thomas High School, some changes occurs in School district analysis:
+After replacing reading and math scores to Nan for the ninth grade at Thomas High School, some changes occur in School district analysis:

 - Relacing by the ninth graders' scores with NaN, Thomas High School's overall passing percentages and average scores changes abruptly.